Text by CLOT Magazine

-Tomorrow, Thursday, April 2 at 5.30 pm (CEST), Félicia Atkinson will join an online session of Art Taaalkkkks, a series of open lectures and discursive events taking place at the Art Institut, Basel and curated by Elise Lammer.
+Tomorrow, Thursday, April 2, at 5.30 pm (CEST), Félicia Atkinson will join an online session of Art Taaalkkkks, a series of open lectures and discursive events taking place at the Art Institut Basel curated by Elise Lammer.

-Conceived by Atkinson over the past five years, the story takes inspiration from the Petrified Forest in Arizona and its ability to change over time from an organic to a mineral state.
-The ongoing writing process has been the starting point of many of Atkinson’s music lyrics and recent records and exhibitions.
+Conceived by Atkinson over the past five years, the story takes inspiration from the Petrified Forest in Arizona and its ability to change from an organic to a mineral state over time.
+The ongoing writing process has been the starting point of many of Atkinson’s music lyrics, recent records, and exhibitions.

 In a recent interview following her last album publication in 2019, Atkinson shared when she’s writing lyrics for her compositions I kind of fish a part of them in art magazines, handbooks and guides, but also in archives in libraries and I do improvised cut-ups, picking the words as I am recording, playing with my subconscious.
 I feel very inspired by the automatic writing techniques of the surrealists and their cadavre exquis.
 I enjoy mixing diverse sources; my own poetry, a handbook about ikebana, a few words by David Antin or Roger Caillois, an interview of a painter like Shirley Jaffe or this strange Architect St EOM.